The Resurrection of the dead

 Christhood and pass into the state of Godhood, a state of ineffable

-non-duality in which God will be ALL, and "in all" of us, as well.
+non-duality in which God will be ALL, and "In all" of us, as well.

 There shall be perfect union, eternal unity, without annihilation of